Babini Group: 7 February

 The Babini Group had only about thirty tanks left and Bergonzoli planned to us them to force a passage through Combeforce at dawn, before the British could attack the flanks and rear of the column.
 The Babini Group was supported by artillery-fire, as soon as it became light enough to see movement by the British anti-tank guns portée.
 British infantry stayed under cover as they were overrun by the M13s, which concentrated their fire on the British anti-tank guns and British artillery fired on the infantry positions as the Babini Group passed through.
 After the tanks had moved on, the British infantry resumed fire on Italian infantry following the tanks, to pin them down.

 The M13s knocked out all but one anti-tank gun and kept going; the last anti-gun was driven to a flank and fired as the last M13s advanced and knocked out the last tank.
 On the road, the Italians could hear British tank engines on the flanks, to the rear; in the north the British surrounded another Italian group, just before the 10th Army surrendered.
 The Beda Fomm area had become a 15 mi line of destroyed and abandoned lorries, about a hundred guns, one hundred knocked out or captured tanks and 25,000 prisoners, including Tellera (found mortally wounded in one of the M13s), Bergonzoli and the 10th Army staff.
-The Babini Group lost more than a hundred and one M13s of which 39, mainly from the XXI Tank Battalion "M", were undamaged.
+The Babini Group lost more than a hundred and one M13s of which 39, mainly from the XXI Tank Battalion M13/40, were undamaged.